Ikytsu/BrainFuck-Interpreter-in-C/README.md

 ## Obsolete
-This project will be no longer updated because it was just a support for another project: https://github.com/Ikytsu/Easier-BrainFuck (this one will be continued)
+This project will be no longer updated because it was just a support for another project: https://github.com/Ikytsu/Easier-BrainFuck (this one will be continued and contain less bugs or error in general than this)